Social Icons

 Directed by Hayao Miyazaki

-Laputa: Castle in the Sky is a beautiful animation, with a deep story that comes with enough twist and turns to have you glued steady to the adventure before you and not lose pace.
-The story is rich and colorful with brilliant takes on relationships and dedication.
-I have to commend Hayao Miyazaki (which he wrote and directed) for this animation because not only was it well written by him, his directorial prowess can be seen all over.
-Especially the two turns the movie takes, the rescue of Sheeta from the hands of Dola and the army and the rescue of Sheeta from the army, after she and Pazu joined Dola’s crew.
+Laputa: Castle in the Sky is a beautiful animation with a deep story that has enough twists and turns to keep you glued to the adventure without losing pace.
+The story is rich and colorful, with brilliant takes on relationships and dedication.
+I have to commend Hayao Miyazaki, who both wrote and directed the film, because not only is it well-written, but his directorial prowess shines through.
+This is especially evident in two pivotal moments: the rescue of Sheeta from Dola and the army, and the later rescue of Sheeta from the army after she and Pazu join Dola’s crew.
+These two incidents show masterclass in writing, championed by awesome direction for them to standout in your mind.

-She escapes from her initial captors and the intended captors only to fall from the sky, into the arms of a boy named Pazu, living in a mining town.
-Pazu is perplexed by the way Sheeta fell and comes to understand that the necklace on her neck was the one who saved her, not actually him.
-Not long, the town is attacked by the pirates and the army looking for the girl.
-Pazu and Sheeta escape with the aid of the necklace down a mining shaft.
+Sheeta manages to escape from her initial captors and the would-be kidnappers, only to fall from the sky—into the arms of a boy named Pazu, who lives in a mining town.
+Pazu is astonished by Sheeta’s miraculous fall and soon realizes that her necklace was what saved her, not his efforts.
+Before long, the town is attacked by the pirates and the army, both searching for Sheeta.
+Pazu and Sheeta manage to escape together with the help of her necklace, descending into a mining shaft.

 Rope (1948)